Formalities for UK nationals to enter Mauritius

 Adult passenger (above 18 years)

-A passport that is valid for at least 6 months after return date.
+A passport that is valid for the period of intended stay.
 For Mauritian nationals, either a valid passport or the National Identity Card may be used.

 Accompanied minors (under 18 years)